MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-selectioncondition-for-entryselectedby-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for SelectionCondition for EntrySelectedBy for TableControl (Format)
+title: TypeName Element for SelectionCondition for EntrySelectedBy for TableControl
-description: TypeName Element for SelectionCondition for EntrySelectedBy for TableControl (Format)
+description: TypeName Element for SelectionCondition for EntrySelectedBy for TableControl
 ---
-# TypeName Element for SelectionCondition for EntrySelectedBy for TableControl (Format)
+# TypeName Element for SelectionCondition for EntrySelectedBy for TableControl

 Specifies a .NET type that triggers the condition.
 When this type is present, the condition is met, and the table row is used.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element (Format)
+- TableRowEntries Element
-TableRowEntry Element (Format)
+- TableRowEntry Element
-EntrySelectedBy Element for TableRowEntry (Format) SelectionCondition Element for EntrySelectedBy for TableRowEntry (Format) TypeName Element for SelectionCondition for EntrySelectedBy for TableRowEntry (Format)
+- EntrySelectedBy Element
+- SelectionCondition Element
+- TypeName Element

 ## Syntax